The following are short descriptions of some of our activities.

 SPANISH Those attending these classes range from beginners to Level 2.
 Members of this class are required to have the publication “Hugo in 3 Months – Spanish Latin America” and with the aid of this book, they will be guided through essential grammar and pronunciation, building up a vocabulary and practicing speaking skills.

 TAI CHI Note: At the moment there are limited vacancies in some forms practices.
 Please contact the Group Leaders stated in the Timetable for more information.
 Tai Chi originated in ancient China.
 Nowadays it is practiced throughout the world to enhance health and wellbeing.
 Many scientific studies have demonstrated that Tai Chi is amazingly effective for this.
 Tai Chi is suitable for almost anyone, it may help relieve pain and stress, improve quality of life and concentration and integrates body, mind and spirit.
 Practicing Tai Chi helps to strengthen vitality with a very positive effect on health.
 Tai Chi is low-impact, gentle, safe and effective.
 Build Health Fast – in Slow Motion

-Our annual membership fee is still at a modest $40.
+Our annual membership fee is a reasonable $60.
 For this you may join as many different groups as you wish, subject to numbers.
 However you may only attend one YOGA and one PILATES group unless there is no waiting list.
 This is due to overwhelming interest in these groups and the limit on numbers attending.
 Please respect the Group Leader’s decision. when enquiring about this.

 In addition, you may attend one single group to make sure it is right for you before joining U3A Tweed Coast Inc.

 GROUP LEADER CONTACT DETAILS CAN BE FOUND ON THE TIMETABLE LINK IN THE TIMETABLE, MEMBERSHIP FORM AND CONTACTS PAGE

 If you attend any Groups held in a Club, you must be a financial member of that club.